-You will certainly see me running around campus.
-I tend to be visible, and around a lot.
-Do not hesitate to connect with me to share difficulties, successes or your suggestions for a better BAC.
+You will certainly see me around.
+I tend to be pretty visible on campus.
+Do not hesitate to connect with me to ask questions or share your difficulties, successes, or your suggestions for a better BAC.
 Send me an email if you want to set up an appointment.
 I look forward to meeting you!

 Associate Provost and Dean of Students